Ethereum Gas Limit 60M, EF Details Full EIL Architecture, Arbitrum ARBOS, Soneium & Sony IRC Fan Identity

 Arbitrum has published updated documentation outlining how teams launching Orbit chains should configure and perform ARBOS upgrades, providing a clearer process for maintaining compatibility across the Arbitrum ecosystem.
 The new guidance consolidates previously scattered references into a single, structured resource and details how chain operators should safely manage key upgrade parameters.

-The new ARBOS upgrade instructions aim to streamline Orbit chain maintenance, reduce configuration errors, and provide a unified path for operators preparing for upcoming Nitro releases.
-Arbitrum emphasizes that proper upgrade planning is critical for ensuring network stability and long‑term ecosystem compatibility.
+The unified ARBOS upgrade instructions aim to streamline Orbit chain maintenance, reduce configuration errors, and provide a consistent path for operators preparing for upcoming Nitro releases.
+Proper upgrade planning is presented as critical for network stability and long‑term ecosystem compatibility.

 Soneium and Sony Launch IRC App for On‑Chain Fan Identity